Sebastiaan-Alvarez-Rodriguez/MetaSpark/experiments/README.md

 > Note: You are advised to make the driver sleep for 4 to 6 seconds right after creating a `SparkSession` object, so the `jcmd` has time to find and attach to the Spark workers before they start executing.

+> Note: There are some pretty good explanations about using method profiling to construct flamegraphs.
+The openJDK program from above can make them for you.
+[Here](http://www.brendangregg.com/flamegraphs.html
+) is some good information on flamegraphs and their use.

 ## Waiting for a deployed application to finish
 Control is directly returned from `deploy_application` calls once the submission is complete.